NadimGhaznavi/nadim-daniel/index.md

 * New York, New York
 * January 2008 – April 2009

+- Supported global C/C++ developer tools, maintaining a centralized wiki and documentation repository.
+- Supported the global Makefile build system.
-Ensured the functionality and accessibility of the programmer tools utilized by C and C++ developers worldwide.
-Supported developer tools and builds globally.
-Conducted testing on new tools and established a centralized Wiki-based documentation repository for company programmers.
-Gained experience in industry standards (PCI) and regularly worked with auditors to ensure compliance.
-Develped strong leadership that are transferable across industries.
-My former manager specifically sought me out for this position, demonstrating the value and trust he placed in my abilities and work ethic.
+- Conducted testing on new tools and established a centralized Wiki-based documentation repository for company programmers.
+- Provided guidance and troubleshooting support to improve developer productivity and system reliability.

 ---